Generative AI is rapidly evolving, transforming the landscape of technology and data management in profound ways.

 How does a vector database work?

 When retrieval is required, the vector database performs operations (like similarity searches) to find and retrieve the vectors most similar to the query, efficiently handling complex queries and delivering relevant results to the user.
 This entire process enables the rapid and accurate management of vast and varied data types in applications that require high-speed search and retrieval functions.
+Many modern vector databases are designed for distributed environments, allowing them to handle massive datasets across multiple nodes for scalability and fault tolerance.

 How does a vector database differ from a traditional database?